Richie1136/passwordchecker/README.md

 11. Split the hash response on the : and then looped the line through the hashes text

-12. Looped the hash and the count through the hashes generator, so that we get the hashed password and the amount of times that the password has been hacked
+12. Looped the hash and the count through the hashes generator, so that i get the hashed password and the amount of times that the password has been hacked

+13. Check to see if the hash which is the tail of the hash is equal to the tail end of our hashed password.
+If they are equal then i want to return the number of times the password has been leaked otherwise i want to return zero

+14. I created a main function that will receive the command line arguments that are given.
+I am going to loop through the passwords and then receive the count from the password leaks function.

+15. Next set the count equal to the pwnd api check function and passed in the password to see if it has ever been fouund in the api. if the password exists in the pwdpassword api then print out the password and the amount of times that it was found in the api.
+Next if the passowrd was not found then print out password not found.